 The dark mode, night mode, or switch background option is not available in just any Outlook.
 Currently, to experience the feature you need to use one of these Outlook versions:

-- Outlook ProPlus (part of Office 365 ProPlus subscription) version 1907 or higher of the Insider Channel (released June 21, 2019) or version 1909 or higher of the Monthly Channel (released September 30, 2019).
+- Outlook ProPlus (part of Office 365 ProPlus subscription): version 1907 or higher of the Insider Channel (released June 21, 2019); version 1909 or higher of the Monthly Channel (released September 30, 2019); or version 2002 or higher of the Targeted Semi-Annual Channel (released March 10, 2020).
 Read on to learn how to check which version you have

 - Outlook on the web